 America’s Leadership Role

-“Many European capitals see Biden as a brief respite until a President Pence or Trump 2.0 in 2024 which creates lingering doubts about US commitment to this relationship, as well as the rules-based international system and European security.
+“Many European capitals see Biden as a brief respite until a President Pence or Trump 2.0 in 2024 which creates lingering doubts about US commitment to the US-EU relationship, as well as the rules-based international system and European security.
 The concept of European strategic autonomy remains relevant.”

 “The US is in very deep trouble at home.
-If the Republicans win in 2022/2024, we are at risk of losing our democracy.
-So Biden’s order of concerns, prioritising domestic policy, is exactly correct… not only pushing away working with Europe but pushing all foreign policy further back.”
+If the Republicans win in 2024, we are at risk of losing our democracy.
+So Biden’s order of concerns, prioritising domestic policy, is exactly correct.
+Still, there are multiple global problems that can’t be ignored and need US attention and leadership.”